reuning/Voter-Perceptions/generate/out/readme.md

-Excluding `all_scores.csv` data is used in a variety of places on the website and is really just different subsets of the same data with different variables attached.
-I would not recommend using it directly.

 `all_scores.csv` contains all the estimates with IDs.
-You can download it from here but it is also available on the Harvard Dataverse.
+You can download it from here but it is also available on the [Harvard Dataverse.](https://doi.org/10.7910/DVN/VSRRIY)

 The codebook for all_scores.csv: